guymers/foobie/modules/docs/src/main/mdoc/docs/01-Introduction.md

 ```
 @@@

-The `-Ypartial-unification` compiler flag enables a bug fix that makes working with functional code significantly easier.
-See the Cats [Getting Started](https://github.com/typelevel/cats#getting-started) for more info on this if it interests you. **If you're using Scala 2.13+ the compiler no longer accepts that option**.

 If you are not using PostgreSQL you can omit `doobie-postgres` and will need to add the appropriate JDBC driver as a dependency.
 Note that there is a `doobie-h2` add-on if you happen to be using [H2](http://www.h2database.com/).

 ### Conventions